mila-iqia/mila-docs/docs/Userguide_multinode.rst

 .. image:: _static/dataparallel.png

-Request 3 nodes with each at least 4 GPUs each.
+Request 3 nodes with at least 4 GPUs each.

 .. code-block:: bash
    :linenos: